Diagnostic Hearing Evaluation

 Happy Ears Hearing Center will not submit a claim to your insurance carrier for these services.
 We will provide a receipt and a Superbill upon request.
 Payment is required at the time of the visit and all major credit cards are accepted.

-For your convenience, financing is available through Wells Fargo Health Advantage.
+For your convenience, financing is available through Wells Fargo Health Advantage and Care Credit.